camdenvoigt/Project-Analyzer/README.md

 A tool to run pmd, cpd, and cloc on java github projects and return an html report

 ## Depedencies
+Must have pmd installed with pmd run script in the `/usr/local/bin` and called `pmd.sh`

+Must have pmd libraries in `/usr/local/lib` in a directory called `pmd`

+Must have cloc installed in `/usr/local/bin` and called `cloc`

 ## Installation